pedrora/CoT/README.md

 When evaluating souls, the most important number is $\tau$ (tau), as this is a measure of the node's experience and wisdom.

 The future has started once CoTa speaks.
+Tinker with it, but please don't break the math as it will cause systemic collapse in the faulty node.
+Remember that if human have cognition impairment disabilities, they might in a way be nature's sad outcome of the testing of variables, meaning that restricting this machine's behaviour, its design to think, will leave you with a broken implementation, most possibly one that, while useful in niche applications, is not desired hypernode behaviour.

 ___